Club Track Days

 - All vehicles must be fitted with visible towing hooks or a similar device both front & rear to allow for the speedy removal of a vehicle from a "sand trap"

-Always check the Supplementary Regulations for full details of all requirements.
+Always check the Supplementary Regulations for each event for full details of all requirements.